ComputeCanada/molmodsim-vmd-visualization/_episodes/04-visualizing_trajectories.md

 >1.
 Compute RMSD of two molecules: PDB ID 1si4 and 4n7n.
 For the calculation, use only chain A backbone atoms.
 >2.
 When all chain A residues are used for alignment, why does the alignment fail?
 >3.
 Can you think of a way to include all backbone atoms present in both proteins in the alignment?
 >
+> If you need to download pdb files use: `wget https://files.rcsb.org/download/4n7n.pdb`
+>
 >>## Solution
 >> 1. Use the atom selection: `chain A and resid 1 to 140`, and check box `Backbone only` for both alignment and RMSD calculation, RMSD = 0.92558